Christina Parajon Skinner

 Research Interests: central banks, financial regulation, monetary and fiscal policy, financial markets

-Links: CV, Twitter @CParaSkinner
+Links: CV, Twitter @CParaSkinner, LinkedIn

 Overview